bcgov/ols-geocoder/faults.md

 <a name="UNIT_NUMBER.notMatched">UNIT_NUMBER.notMatched</A> | A given unit number was not found.
 A match containing the correct unit number is returned.|1
 <a name="UNIT_NUMBER.suffixMissing">UNIT_NUMBER_SUFFIX.missing</A> | A given address didn't contain a unit number suffix but one was found.|1
   <a name="UNIT_NUMBER.suffixNotMatched">UNIT_NUMBER_SUFFIX.notMatched</A> | A given unit number suffix was not found.
 A match containing the correct unit number suffix is returned.|1
 <a name="UNRECOGNIZED_ELEMENT.notAllowed">UNRECOGNIZED.notAllowed</a>	| There are unnecessary or redundant words in an address.
 For example, the following address has a redundant streetType (e.g., Road): 33457 COTTAGE LANE ROAD ABBOTSFORD BC.
-The following address has an unnecessary site name (e.g., ABERDEEN SQUARE) : ABERDEEN SQUARE 101-2764 BARNET HIGHWAY COQUITLAM BC |30 + (3 \* number of words not recognized)
+The following address has an unnecessary site name (e.g., ABERDEEN SQUARE) : ABERDEEN SQUARE 101-2764 BARNET HIGHWAY COQUITLAM BC |3 * number of words not recognized